Blosc/c-blosc2/ANNOUNCE.md

 ## What is new?

 The Blosc development team is happy to announce a new release of C-Blosc2.
-In this release, we are including API functions and fixed a series of bugs related with appends and insertions of chunks in super-chunks.
+In this release, we are including new API functions and fixes for a series of bugs related with appends and insertions of chunks in super-chunks.
 Also important, now linking against an external zlib-ng compiled with native API is supported.

 C-Blosc2 should be backward compatible with C-Blosc, so you can start using it right away and increasingly start to use its new functionality, like the